For Physicians. By Physicians.™

 Management for Suspected Fetal Macrosomia (see Related ObG Topics below):

-• Delivery <39 weeks gestation is not recommended unless there are medical indications
+• Delivery <39 weeks gestation is not recommended without medical indication

 • Elective cesarean delivery should be considered for the following

-• Without diabetes: estimated fetal weight of 5,000 grams or higher
+• Without diabetes: estimated fetal weight of ≥5,000 gm

 • Induction